git-sunao/git-sunao.github.io/index.md

 My main interest is in the cosmology using the observation of gravitational lensing.
 I also have additional interests in the numerical and statistical method enabling more efficient analysis of cosmology.

-My cv is available [here](https://github.com/git-sunao/cv/blob/main/cv.pdf).
+My CV is available [here](https://github.com/git-sunao/cv/blob/main/cv.pdf).